tyllenb/FCL_For_Backend_Signing/README.md

 [Add more Keys to Account and Loop through keys for transactions](https://www.youtube.com/watch?v=wz__Hwgkzfw)

-<h3>Documentation on how to implement the boiler plate step by step:</h3>
+<h3>Documentation on how to implement the boiler plate code step by step:</h3>

 Check out the link below to see step by step how to implement NFT Minting using FCL and what each piece of code does.